reyki/Illustrator-Scripts/README.md

 -  **Close all Open Paths inside Clipping Mask:** It closes all open paths within clipping masks.

 ### Limitation:
-- If multiple paths from different objects are selected, it will close the currently selected chosen paths.
+- If multiple paths from different objects are selected, it will close each selected path objects.